JoaoCMV/DotNet_Learning/UdemyCourse/README.md

 # Introduction

-Course form Udemy to use Angular with .NET and EF.
+Course from Udemy to use Angular with .NET and EF.

 # Setup